 - 3.1.
 Business Board members may participate in meetings remotely e.g. through video conferencing or Skype.
 They must be able to see and hear the meeting proceedings, and be heard, and as far as possible seen, by the other Board members attending the meeting at the venue.
-Board members who participate in this way may vote and count towards quorum.
-These arrangements would not apply to the annual meeting of the Business Board or any other Business Board meetings which are held in public. - 3.2.
-The membership of pPrivate sector Business Board members who fail to attend a third or more of the total number of annual scheduled Business

-Board meetings, the scheduled Board meetings in a 12-month period shall be_reviewed_ed_byby the Chair, who may recommend termination of and their membership to the Business Board-may be terminated.
+Board members who participate in this way may vote, and count towards quorum. - 3.2.
+Private sector Business Board members who fail to attend a third or more of the scheduled Board meetings in a 12 month period shall be reviewed by the Chair and their membership may be terminated.